ubclaunchpad/LP-website/handbook/onboarding/design.md

 Designers should have a presence in GitHub to know what is going on between product teams.
 First step would be to [make a GitHub account](https://github.com/join) if you don't have one!

 Make sure you are a part of the GitHub team [`@ubclaunchpad/design`](https://github.com/orgs/ubclaunchpad/teams/design), and check that you have access to the [Design repository](https://github.com/ubclaunchpad/design) - this repository contains (some) design assets, resources, and tracking issues.
+Your design lead should add you to the `design` Rocket team, and [Rocket](/handbook/onboarding/everyone.md#rocket-setup) should do this for you - check your email for an invitation!
+Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.

 Also familiarize yourself with GitHub and how it works.
 We will be using GitHub for most of our product management and asset sharing (this is where we should consolidate all assets and asset links) You don't need to become a pro right away, most of your GitHub use will be with issues and pull requests - check how those work in our [GitHub guide](../tools/github.md).